christiaangoossens/go-clat/README.md

 # Golang based CLAT translator (go-clat)
+> [!WARNING]
+> This is an academic project.
+Use in production at your own risk.
+It is also currently Linux only.

 > [!NOTE]
-> _This is an academic project.
-Use in production at your own risk._

-> [!NOTE]
 > ICMP, TCP and UDP work with this translator, but the implementation is incomplete.
-If you would be interested in implementing the remaining ICMP types from the RFC, please submit a PR or wait for me to implement them one day ;)
+If you would be interested in implementing the remaining ICMP types from the RFC, see https://github.com/christiaangoossens/go-clat/issues/1.

-> [!NOTE]
-> This project is theoretically cross-platform, but currently Linux only.

 Allows the use of IPv4 literals on an IPv6 (NAT64 + DNS64) only network without any manual configuration.
 It will autodiscover the prefix using `ipv4only.arpa` and configure your machine to work automatically.